 Another possible drawback of hiring a bad agent to buy your new Boise, ID home is that you could lose all negotiating power.
-There are some lazy agents out there who want to make their commission with the least amount of work possible (I see this most commonly in “veteran” agents).
+There are some lazy agents out there who want to make their commission with the least amount of work possible.
 An accepted offer is just the beginning; there are several deadlines and subsequent negotiations where having an agent who is not mindful could, for example, force a buyer to buy a house “as-is” even if the inspection reveals thousands of dollars of repairs.
 I recently represented a seller in this situation; the buyer’s agent missed the inspection deadline by only one day, but a contract is a contract!
 Whether you are a buyer or seller, if you happen to default on the contract, the other side gets to call the shots.
 A very scary thought!

 Most possibly the worst outcome should you use a crappy agent to buy a house: loss of your earnest money.
 It’s not easy to lose earnest money; you’d have to default on the contract first.
-But one can understand how this could happen if your agent is not mindful and neglects to inform you of conditions you may not know about (or worse yet, conditions the AGENT doesn’t know about).
+But one can understand how this could happen if your agent is not mindful and neglects to inform you of terms and conditions you may not know about.
 Using the earlier example where the buyer’s agent missed the inspection deadline, his buyers could have terminated the contract instead of buying the house without repairs, but my seller would have got their $5,000.
 I have never lost a client’s earnest money!